-Overlooking the waters of the Ayung River, at the heart of a dense tropical jungle, and found alongside undulating rice fields; the Four Seasons is a luxury enclave carved within the landscape and it’s impossible not to fall in love with at first sight.
+Overlooking the waters of the Ayung River, at the heart of a dense tropical jungle, and found alongside undulating rice fields, the Four Seasons is a luxury enclave carved within the landscape and it’s impossible not to fall in love with at first sight.

-You enter the resort via a sky- bridge flanked by open jungle, which leads to a water lily pond, suspended over the tropical canopy and the fast flowing waters of the Ayung.
+For a start, you enter the resort via a sky- bridge flanked by open jungle, which leads to a water lily pond, suspended over the tropical canopy and the fast flowing waters of the Ayung.
 It’s a unique moment you’ll think of long after you’ve left, and no matter where the travel bug takes you next, you’ll never re-live anything quite like it.

-The resort’s limited room count of only 60 suites and villas means that a sense of seclusion and exclusivity is guaranteed.
-The expansive grounds – filled with Palm trees, frangipanis, bougainvilleas and rice paddies – add to the sense of isolation and connection with nature.
+The resort’s limited room count of only 60 suites and villas also means that a sense of seclusion and exclusivity is guaranteed.
+The expansive grounds – filled with palm trees, frangipanis, bougainvilleas and rice paddies – add to the sense of isolation and connection with nature.
 Even when the resort is at capacity, it’s more than possible to feel completely alone when going on nature walks within the compound.

-Like guides on a spiritual journey, the Four Seasons Resort Bali at Sayan’s spa therapists and visiting practitioners, are masters in the fields of massage or yoga.
+Like guides on a spiritual journey, the Four Seasons Resort Bali at Sayan’s spa therapists and visiting practitioners, are masters in the fields of massage and yoga.
 Offering advice as well as exceptional treatments, it’s impossible not to leave their care feeling like a better balanced you.
 The resort even goes so far as introducing you to Balinese spiritual healers and a priestess if you so wish.

 To round off the experience, Bali’s cultural and artistic center, Ubud, is only 10 minutes away from the hotel and is the perfect example of why Bali is hailed as a haven for international travelers with a taste for alternative lifestyles.
 Creative, cultural and – more importantly – serene, if you’ve only experienced Ubud through the pages of Eat, Pray, Love and liked it, the real thing is unmissable.